-- curricular opportunities to encourage self-esteem and self-motivation; - an ethos that actively promotes a positive, supportive and safe environmentand values the whole community; - liaison with other agencies which support the pupil such as Social Care and Child and Adolescent Mental Health Services (CAMHS);
+• Curricular opportunities to encourage self-esteem and self-advocacy, including a Safeguarding and PSHE curriculum.

-• the Behaviour policy which will support vulnerable pupils in the school.
-Ourstaff will agree a consistent approach that focuses on the behaviour of the child but does not damage the pupil's sense of worth.
+- An ethos that actively promotes a positive, supportive, and safe environment and values the whole community. - Liaison with other agencies which support the pupil such as Social Care and Child and Adolescent Mental Health Services (CAMHS).
+Behaviour policies which support vulnerable pupils in the school.
+Our staff will agree a consistent approach that focuses on the behaviour of the child but does not damage the pupil's sense of worth.

-10.1 Looked After Children.
+Looked After Children.